-It is important not to change any habits before the race like your sleep position, for example, or your diet to ensure that you perform at your best.
-While the sleep patterns that occur up to and including two or three days before you race give you the reserves you need to get through your 26.2-mile run, the night or two before can do damage if you are uncomfortable!
+Don’t change any habits before the race such as your sleep position or your diet to ensure that you perform at your best.
+Your sleep patterns two or three days before you race will give you the reserves you need to get through your 26.2-mile run, the night or two before can do damage if you are uncomfortable!
 If possible, travel with a pillow that you know fits you, so you don’t risk neck strain or tossing and turning from having the wrong gear in your hotel room.

 Rest and Recovery!

-Make sure you are getting adequate sleep in the weeks leading up to the marathon, as well as after the marathon, so your body can be prepared for race day endurance as well as recover properly.
+Make sure you are getting adequate sleep in the weeks leading up to the marathon, as well as after the marathon, so your body can be prepared for race day endurance and recover properly.
 Set a schedule that helps you get to bed earlier and get up earlier, so you will be ready for race day’s early start.
-It’s important to build a routine that gives you reserves, as pre-race day adrenaline can keep you up, so your marathon strength comes from having a personalized fit sleep regimen as part of your training.
+It’s important to build a routine that gives you reserves, as pre-race day adrenaline can keep you up.
+Don’t forget, your marathon strength comes from having a personalized fit sleep regimen as part of your training.

 Founded in 2009, BEDGEAR is a rapidly growing lifestyle brand of PERFORMANCE® Sleep products for people that want to achieve more out of life.
 BEDGEAR has redefined the way people view sleep by offering personalized products based on sleep position and body frame.
 Their patented fabric technologies wick away heat and moisture to help regulate body temperature and generate a cooler, dryer sleep environment to maximize recovery at night.